Find and compare cheap insurance quotes for Canadians

 Only buy what you need

-Think about your basic requirements and go from there.
+Consider your basic requirements and go from there.
 You have a car; you need car insurance.
-But, getting collision or comprehensive coverage is optional if your vehicle is older and doesn't carry much value.
+But getting collision or comprehensive coverage is optional if your vehicle is older and doesn't carry much value.
 You can always modify your coverage, should you change your mind.
 For now, minimize the risk, maximize your savings, and buy the insurance that suits your unique needs.

 Perform an annual review

 Did you renovate your home?
 Buy a new car?
-Life moves pretty fast, and your insurance will need to evolve with it.
-If you had a child, you might want to buy life insurance now that you have dependents.
+Life moves fast, and your insurance needs to evolve with it.
+If you had a child, you may want to buy life insurance now that you have dependents.
 Your policies should adapt to new risks.
 If you get a renewal slip in the mail, you can quickly check online to ensure you're still getting the best rate.
-If your rates increase, go shop around or ask for a loyalty discount from your provider.
+If your rates increase, shop around or ask your provider for a loyalty discount.

 Bundle and save